Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 Definition

 Depreciation is the systematic allocation of the cost of a fixed asset over its estimated useful life.
 It represents the reduction in an asset’s value due to normal usage, aging, or obsolescence.
+This concept ensures that businesses match the cost of long-term assets with the periods in which they generate revenue, maintaining accurate financial statements in accordance with accounting standards.

 Key Features of Depreciation

-• Does not involve actual cash outflows.
+• Does not involve actual cash outflows, making it a non-cash expense.

 2. Accounting for Depreciation in Business